alphagov/govuk-design-guide/docs/components/search-autocomplete.md

       **Accessibility**

-      This variation was iterated recently (Dec 2024) to make it more accessible for users who use accessibility functionalities that enlarge the content on the screen to make it easier to see and read.
+      The Design system team recently iterated the way the present search suggestions (Dec 2024) to make it more accessible for users who use accessibility functionalities that enlarge the content on the screen to make it easier to see and read.
 [Read more about how this](https://github.com/alphagov/govuk-design-system/pull/4220).

-      The search autocomplete used on GOV.UK should implement this to improve accessibility and bring consistency.'
+      The search autocomplete used on GOV.UK should follow the same approach to improve accessibility and bring consistency.'